|Destinasjoner :||Botswana - Kenya - Malawi - Sør-Afrika - Tanzania - Zambia|

 Depart Arusha in the morning and travel overland to Nairobi.
 The tour ends upon arrival to Nairobi at the Hotel Boulevard in central Nairobi.
 In order to avoid any unnecessary issues with timing, please book ongoing travel from Nairobi in the evening.
 Additional Notes: There is no included accommodation for this night in Nairobi.
 You may choose to pre-reserve post-tour accommodation through G Adventures.
 Included Activities: Border Crossing (Tanzania - Kenya) Departure Day (Activities) Transport: Lando (7.00 hour(s), 286km)

-Marvel at Victoria Falls, experience wildlife safari drives in Serengeti National Park and the Ngorongoro Crater, immerse yourself in ancient cultures with traditional dancing, spend three glorious days on exotic Zanzibar, camp overnight in the Okavango Delta
+Marvel at Victoria Falls, experience wildlife safari drives in Serengeti National Park and the Ngorongoro Crater, immerse yourself in local cultures with traditional dancing, spend three glorious days on exotic Zanzibar, camp overnight in the Okavango Delta

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.
 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.